-We offer a range of services, including physiotherapy, occupational therapy, speech and language therapy, clinical psychology, paediatrician services, special school nursing and autism assessment.
+We offer a range of services, including physiotherapy, occupational therapy, speech and language therapy, clinical psychology, paediatrician services, specialist nursing and autism assessment.

-The Specialist Children’s Services Team works out of two Child Development Centres:
+The Specialist Children’s Services Team has two Child Development Centres, and provides services from a range of locations:

 Child Development Centre